Self-Enquiry Meditation: About the Question “Who Am I?”

 The Art of Maintaining the Question in the Heart

-The question “Who am I?” should be repeated with sincerity, as often as possible, but we must not ask it of the mind in order not to receive just superficial answers connected with that which we already know about us and our memories of the past.
+The question “Who am I?” should be repeated with sincerity as often as possible.
+But, we must not ask it of the mind.
+If we do, we will just receive superficial answers connected to what we already know about ourselves and our past memories.

 The Answer Precedes “the Question”

-It was affirmed that the question “Who am I?” comes to be formulated spontaneously when the answer-intuition of our real nature is already suggested.
+It is said that the question “Who am I?” spontaneously arises when the answer-intuition of our Real Nature is already suggested.

 Neutrality and Surrender